 Pack hard copy maps of the places you are visiting in case you lose mobile connection.

-Know where the jack in the car is stored and have 1-2 spare tyres packed in case you get a puncture.
+Know where the jack in the car is stored, and have 1-2 spare tyres packed in case you get a puncture.

 Save local emergency contact details in your phone in case you need to call for help.
 Go to the Get Ready Emergency Contacts page for a full listing.
 Download helpful apps and sign up to local weather warnings and road condition updates to stay informed especially using storm and cyclone season.
 Check out the Get Ready alerts and warnings pages for some ideas.

-A small fire extinguisher specifically for car use can help prevent a small fire from becoming unmanageable.
+A small fire extinguisher - specifically for car use - can help prevent a small fire from becoming unmanageable.

 An esky is great to have to keep your water and any other other snacks cool during Queensland’s hot summer.

-Pack a tool kit in case you need to do any mechanical repairs whilst on the road – you don’t need to be a mechanic but it’s good to know a few basic skills.
+Pack a tool kit in case you need to do any mechanical repairs whilst on the road – you don’t need to be a mechanic, but it’s good to know a few basic skills.

-Its always good to have a roll of toilet paper on hand.
+It's always good to have a roll of toilet paper on hand.

 A heavy duty, waterproof torch (and spare batteries) will provide valuable light when you most need it.
 Avoid using your smartphone as a light source to preserve battery during an emergency.